Gyselle Silva

 She participated at the 2010 FIVB Volleyball Women's World Championship in Japan.

 She played with Santiago de Cuba.

 Dubbed as "Volleyball Goddess" and "Queen of Gravity" by Filipino fans.

 She tallied the fourth-best scoring record in the whole world in a single match.
 She scored 56 points highlighted by 53 attacks and 3 aces on a lost cause after succumbing against the Cocolife Asset Managers last April 7, 2018, in a five-set conquest in a match in the inaugural Philippine Super Liga (PSL).

+In May 2022, she signed a one-year contract with AEK Athens.